 Starting with Budget men’s watches as low as $50 and ending with high-end luxury chronograph watches, here is our annual guide for the top men’s watches of 2018.

-Looking for the perfect gift idea for that man in your life or simply want something for yourself?
+Looking for the perfect Birthday or Christmas gift idea for that man in your life or simply want something for yourself?
 As the only male contributor to this website, hopefully, I can help.
 I’ve been wearing and collecting watches for years as I like the way they set me apart.
 Sure, I can get the time from my cell phone.
 Yet, there’s something more established about having a watch available on my wrist at all times.

 Buying a watch online can also save you a bit of money by avoiding the commission you’d have to pay for a seller.
 So, we’d recommend that route as long as you can get genuine paperwork for more expensive options.